AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

-Learn about the quality gates available in the [AEM as a Cloud Service deployment process](/help/implementing/cloud-manager/deploy-code.md), the different types of functional testing built into, how you can contribute and how you can make best use of them in the context of an overall testing strategy.
+Learn about the quality gates available in the [AEM as a Cloud Service deployment process](/help/implementing/cloud-manager/deploy-code.md), the different types of functional testing built in, how you can contribute and how you can make best use of them in the context of an overall testing strategy.

 ## Overview